webstackdev/import-sort-style-jsxpragma/README.md

 ## Configure

-Add the following to your `package.json` file:
+Add the following to your `package.json` file.
+You can also [change your parser](https://github.com/renke/import-sort#using-a-different-style-or-parser).

 ```json
 "importSort": {